albertmaharjan94/tello_controller/README.md

 # Credits
-his script has been adapted from Jabrils [TelloTV](https://github.com/Jabrils/TelloTV) This script has further been adapted from Damià Fuentes Escoté's [TelloSDKPy](https://github.com/damiafuentes/DJITelloPy) script, please check it out if you want to learn more about that.
+This script has been adapted from Jabrils [TelloTV](https://github.com/Jabrils/TelloTV)

+This script has further been adapted from Damià Fuentes Escoté's [TelloSDKPy](https://github.com/damiafuentes/DJITelloPy) script, please check it out if you want to learn more about that.

 #### AI